dtaht/blog-cerowrt/content/post/all_up_testing.md

 a good time anymore.

 Every project needs multiple kinds of people on it, and they mostly all have to appreciate each other's value.
-I am grateful for

 But I do wish we had more people, applying their skills, and adopting some of mine, to finish up the work.